thibaultcoo/rainbow-deep-hedging/README.md

 The complete paper is also available inside the repository (last overall update: April 23).

 The code can be used and modified by anyone freely.
-Download the whole repository and run the main programs (named *mainVanilla* and *MainRainbow*) under your Python IDE.
+Download the whole repository and run the main programs (named `mainVanilla.py` and `MainRainbow.py`) under your Python IDE.

 Versions for the libraries used (use latest version if not mentionned): Python 3.7 - Tensorflow 2.3.0 - Keras 2.3.1